awsdocs/aws-elemental-mediastore-user-guide/doc_source/quotas.md

 The Service Quotas console provides information about AWS Elemental MediaStore quotas\.
 Along with viewing the default quotas, you can use the Service Quotas console to [request quota increases](https://console.aws.amazon.com/servicequotas/home?region=us-east-1#!/services/mediastore/quotas) for adjustable quotas\.

 The following table describes quotas, formerly referred to as *limits*, in AWS Elemental MediaStore\.
+Quotas are the maximum number of service resources or operations for your AWS account\.

+**Note**
+To assign quotas to individual containers within your account, contact AWS Support or your account manager\.
+This option can help you divide up the account\-level limits among your containers, to prevent one container from using up your entire quota\.

 ****